Yogurts are often thought of as healthy foods, but some types may be sabotaging your health goals and gut.

 Although not technically yogurt, kefir is a popular fermented milk drink found in the same refrigerated section of grocery stores.
 Kefir is a superior source of probiotics boasting a wider bacterial diversity with around 300 species and 61 strains of microbes.

-Kefir grains, which have a similar shape to cauliflower florets, are not grains at all but tiny clusters of bacteria and yeast used in the fermentation process.
-These grains occur naturally and cannot be artificially created in a laboratory, meaning that the grains used to make kefir today are direct descendants of those discovered around 4000 BC.
+Kefir grains, which have a similar shape to cauliflower florets, are not grains at all, but rather tiny clusters of bacteria and yeast used in the fermentation process.
+These grains occur naturally and cannot be artificially created in a laboratory, meaning that the grains used to make kefir today are direct descendants of those discovered around 4000 B.C.

 During fermentation, microbes feed on kefir grains, multiplying and changing the milk’s flavor to its unique tangy taste while increasing its probiotic content.
 In research, the unique bacterial combination found in kefir provided further benefits, with enhanced insulin sensitivity and blood lipids in Type 2 diabetic patients.